 The "Earned Income Tax Credit" (EITC) is money the federal government provides to low-income working people to help them make ends meet.
 The EITC is a refundable credit, which means you can collect it even if you don't owe any federal income tax.
 It's free money from the federal government.

 The IRS administers the EITC, but you don't have to owe or pay any federal income taxes to qualify for it.
-However, to get the credit, you need to file a tax return and specifically claim the EITC.
+But to get the credit, you need to file a tax return and specifically claim the EITC.
 Many people who qualify for the EITC don't receive it because they fail to file.

-To qualify for the EITC, you must
+To qualify for the EITC, you must:

 Check the IRS website for the annually adjusted amounts.